 Scoliosis: This pathology is an abnormal, lateral curvature of the vertebral column, accompanied by twisting.
 Fig.4.
-13 shows an X-ray of a young girl diagnosed with scoliosis.
+13 shows an Xray of a young girl diagnosed with scoliosis.
 Compensatory curves may also develop in other areas of the vertebral column to help maintain the position of the head over the feet.
 Scoliosis is the most common vertebral abnormality among girls.
 The cause is usually unknown, but it may result from weakness of the back muscles, defects such as differential growth rates in the right and left sides of the vertebral column, or differences in the length of the lower limbs.
 When present, scoliosis tends to get worse during adolescent growth spurts.
-Although most individuals do not require treatment, a back brace may be required.
+Although most individuals do not require treatment, a back brace may be recommended for growing children.
+In extreme cases, surgery may be required.